Annuities offer many options for retirement income

 Annuity contracts offer numerous options to receive your accumulated funds as retirement income.
 Most of these options can be for a specific time period and options can provide you with income for your lifetime or your beneficiary’s lifetime.
 By understanding how these income options work and what available income can be derived from your annuity will allow you to blend your retirement income.

 Another option is the life income refund option.
-This allows for you to receive a monthly check for as long as you live and in the event of a premature death, the unused funds will be refunded to your beneficiary.
+This allows you to receive a monthly check for as long as you live and in the event of premature death, the unused funds will be refunded to your beneficiary.
 However: if you live longer than life expectancy, the annuity will continue to pay, regardless of how long you live.
 The insurance company assumes full responsibility for your lifetime benefit.

 A very popular income benefit is the joint and survivorship income benefit.
 This pays an income to both or a surviving spouse regardless of how long they live.
-This establishes income that neither party can outlive.
-In the event of the death of both parties, a rider can be selected so any remaining portion is refunded to a named beneficiary.
+This establishes an income that neither party can outlive.
+In the event of the death of both parties, a rider can be selected, so any remaining portion is refunded to a named beneficiary.